35 Fun Free Things to Do in San Antonio, Texas

 Now over 100 locally-owned businesses and restaurants thrive in this marketplace experience.
 It's commonly described as the largest Mexican market outside of Mexico.

-🏨 Stay in close proximity to Historic Market Square
+🏨 Accommodations close to Historic Market Square

 Remember history at the Holocaust Memorial Museum of San Antonio